 Where to Stay in Macon

 Burke Mansion– Another stunning bed and breakfast is this Victorian mansion in the historic district.
-Suites have large windows, four-poster beds, and clawfoot tubs along with daily breakfasts and wine and hors d’oeuvres.
+Suites have large windows, four-poster beds, and clawfoot tubs, along with daily breakfasts and wine and hors d’oeuvres.
 1085 Georgia Avenue

 Macon Marriott City Center– For a full-service hotel close to downtown, this Marriott is connected to the convention center.
-The four-diamond facility has guest rooms with pillowtop mattresses, a full-service fitness center, and indoor heated pool.
+The four-diamond facility has guest rooms with pillowtop mattresses, a full-service fitness center, and an indoor heated pool.
 240 Coliseum Drive

 TownePlace Suites by Marriott Macon Mercer University– If you’re visiting Mercer, there’s nowhere better than this all-suites hotel.
-Rooms have full kitchens and free WiFi and guests have access to free breakfast.
+Rooms have full kitchens and free WiFi, and guests have access to free breakfast.
 1550 Mercer University Drive

 Airbnb- Stay in one of Macon’s historic homes if you’re looking for a local experience.
 Options include a guest room at the house formerly owned by the Allman Brothers and a log cabin.

 Camping- If you’re traveling south with an RV or tent, Safe Haven RV Park is one of the closest campgrounds to downtown Macon.
+Arrowhead Campground on Lake Tobesofkee has RV and tent sites with dock access and a seasonal swimming beach.

 PIN IT